oussama1elottri/CVwallet/README.md

 # CVwallet
-A Proposition for Automating the Recruiting Process and Establishing Global Standards using agentic blockchain
+A smart contract for the Proposition of Automating the Recruiting Process and Establishing Global Standards using agentic blockchain